Brussels Gallery Weekend: Generation Brussels

 Generation Brussels brings together a selection of emerging artists, art students, young graduated and other more experienced artists, who live and work in Brussels.
 In 2018, BGW welcomed 3500 visitors.
 In 2019, the number of visitors is estimated at 7000.

 This year, Generation Brussels is reinventing itself by associating indoor space with public space!
 This project will be carried out by Belgian curator Evelyn Simons, who previously developed this kind of experience in Athens.
 The format of the exhibition has been strongly adapted to be visible in shop windows.

 An archive and a direct presence will be created on the new online platform.

 2019 Edition

 New for 2019

 For this year 2019, many new features were on the agenda.

-A mediation team was there to help and guide the public through the exhibitions, institutions, galleries, transport and more, for the whole duration of the event and to accompany them the in the best way possible.
+A mediation team was there to help and guide the public through the exhibitions, institutions, galleries, transport and more, for the whole duration of the event and to accompany them in the best way possible.
 Social development is highlighted in particular through a social project that was created with The Skateroom with the aim of financing 1000 skateboard lessons in Brussels for unaccompanied minor refugees.
 A desire to highlight the local scene notably through local editions and publications in Rectangle, Triangle Books and Eat My Paper.